 name for himself years before he founded Huntington Band.
 He used to

 be in the little heard Lag & Ordning who released an album in

 His best known work ought to be with Love Explosion, whose ”Bästa

-låtar” is an unhinged proto-punk classic.
+låtar” is a DIY classic.

 Band's only album is held in lower esteem than his previous bands.

 Perhaps because it's a less frantic effort, more along the lines of